 Alternatively, proponents of the human capital accumulation theory have long argued for increases in education as a weapon against inequality.
 However, differences and improvements in educational outcomes are unable to explain differences in inequality levels.
-Palma (2006: 11) hence challenges these mainstream policy prescriptions as ill-suited to tackle the inequality challenge: "the top income decile is made up of individuals with relatively advanced levels of education, while those in the bottom four deciles have relatively low levels of formal education [...].
+Palma (2006) hence challenges these mainstream policy prescriptions as ill-suited to tackle the inequality challenge:

+... the top income decile is made up of individuals with relatively advanced levels of education, while those in the bottom four deciles have relatively low levels of formal education [...].
 So why do these two relatively homogeneously educated groups have such great distributional diversity?
-In turn, if significant educational diversity is found among the population in deciles 5 to 9-e.g., in terms of the share of the population with secondary and (especially) tertiary education-why does one find such extraordinary similarity in the shares of national income of this educationally highly heterogeneous group?"
+In turn, if significant educational diversity is found among the population in deciles 5 to 9-e.g., in terms of the share of the population with secondary and (especially) tertiary education-why does one find such extraordinary similarity in the shares of national income of this educationally highly heterogeneous group?
+(Palma 2006: 11)

 Hence, the discussion about adequate means to deal with inequalities is reopened.
-However, as the errancy of the human capital theory exemplifies, in order to design an "adequate" policy response, it is necessary to know where exactly inequalities lie along the income distribution.
+However, as the errancy of the human capital theory exemplifies, in order to design an 'adequate' policy response, it is necessary to know where exactly inequalities lie along the income distribution.
 But also, what would constitute a threshold to take action in the first place.
-Those means applied without paying attention to where inequalities are perpetuated along the income distribution are bound to fail in the attempt to improve it, for addressing the "wrong" income groups.
-This paper wishes to contribute to the discussion about these two challenges, by presenting some new evidence about the high end of the world income distribution, as well as suggesting a measure that might indicate a threshold of inequality, signaling a "too much".
+Those means applied without paying attention to where inequalities are perpetuated along the income distribution increase their chances of failing in the attempt to improve it, for addressing the 'wrong' income groups.
+The evidence about the high end of the world income distribution presented here is to support the search for an adequate measure that might indicate a threshold of inequality signalling a 'too much', or provide a benchmark against which to measure 'success' in decreasing inequality levels.